-What we like: Fast and responsive on the trail, modern geometry, and a competitive price.
+What we like: Fast, poppy, and responsive on the trail; modern geometry.

-What we don’t: Those tackling rowdy descents likely prefer the Ripmo above.
+What we don’t: Those tackling rowdy descents likely to prefer the Ripmo or SB130 above.

-Where does the Ibis fall short?
-To start, like the SB130 above, we’d love to see a true entry-level version offered with an aluminum frame for those just starting out or wanting to stick to a lower price point.
-If you fall into that camp, we recommend looking at YT’s Jeffsy Core 2 ($2,799) above or Giant’s Trance 29 3 ($2,350).
-Additionally, riders that prioritize rough and rowdy descents likely will find the Ripley a little under-gunned—both the Yeti SB130 and Ibis’s own Ripmo get the advantage for this type of terrain.
-That said, the Ripley is a faster, nimbler, and more efficient climber than those alternatives, which makes it a better choice for big days.
+Where does the Following fall short?
+To start, like the SB130 above, we’d love to see a true entry-level (or even mid-range) version offered with an aluminum frame for those just starting out or wanting to stick to a lower price point.
+If you fall into that camp, we recommend looking at YT’s Jeffsy Core 2 ($2,999) above.
+Additionally, riders who prioritize rough and rowdy descents likely will find the Following a little under-gunned—both the Yeti SB130 and Ibis’s Ripmo get the advantage for this type of terrain.
+That said, the Evil is a faster, nimbler, and more efficient climber than those alternatives, which makes it a better choice for big days.

 Suspension: 100mm (front)